 Only when one of the beasts let out a full bark, instead of just some growling, did Victor begin to run.
 The beasts easily had him outpaced with their speed and began to catch up quickly.
 Flashing the beasts in their eyes with the flashlight did seem to buy him a bit of time as he ran, leaving him to wonder if the laser pointer keychain would work here.
 He didn’t dare try to grab for it at the moment as the light effect started to become less strong as the group spread out to not be as easy to get all at once.

 During some of the flashes, Victor was able to get a closer view.
 It was then that he noticed that there was some sort of jagged horns on the largest of the three wolfs.
 His eyes even locked onto one of them as the beast finally caught up and, with one powerful lunge, bit him hard on the right elbow quickly bringing him down to the ground, causing them to skid just a little bit along the ground.

-Once he came to a stop, he felt the weight of the beast stepping onto his body to hold him in place.
-Victor screamed out from the pain and put his hand on the nose of the creature to try and get his arm out, but instead, he felt blood splashing onto him in a slight mist, after two soft thuds were heard and two jolts were felt on his arm as the beasts head moved.
+Once he did came to a stop, he felt the weight of the beast stepping onto his body to hold him in place.
+Victor screamed out from the pain and put his hand on the nose of the creature to try and get his arm out, but instead, he felt blood splashing onto him in a slight mist, before two soft thuds were heard and two jolts were felt on his arm as the beasts head sharply moved.